Huy-Ngo/acanban/docs/source/meth/database/task.rst

 ``discussion`` : ``array`` of ``Comment``
    List of ``Comment``\s created for this task

-Like for project, creation date and deadline are added so that participants can keep their progress.
+Like for projects, creation date and deadline are added so that participants can keep their progress.
 It can also help sort the tasks by timeline.

 ``created_on`` : ``time``